WojciechMatuszewski/programming-notes/aws-stuff.md

 - load balancer health check **can be carried on HTTP, SSL, HTTPS, TCP** protocols

 * the **ELB type healthcheck** is often **preferred than the EC2 one**.
 This is due to the fact that `ELB` healthcheck actually checks the application and the `EC2` one just indicates that the instance did not crash.

+- you can change healthcheck type to EC2 when you want to ensure that your instance will not be terminated whenever you restart given EC2 instance.

 #### Scaling Events (mainly AZRebalance)